saleor/saleor-docs/docs/dashboard/customers.md

 :::note Staff members

-You can't add customers with **the same e-mail address** as stuff members.
-Stuff member will be visible in customer list once they've made at least 1 order.
+You can't add customers with **the same e-mail address** as staff members.
+A staff member will be visible in the customer list once they've made at least one order.

 :::